 DCBS recruiting announcements include a statement that the position being recruited for is subject to a background check for any convictions directly related to its duties and responsibilities.
 Only job-related convictions will be considered and will not automatically disqualify the candidate.

 All positions at DCBS are subject to a fingerprint-based criminal background check.
-The recruiting announcement will include a statement that employment will be contingent upon the passing of a fingerprint-based criminal background check.
-Conviction of a crime will not automatically disqualify an individual from being considered for employment.
+The recruiting announcement will include the following statement:

 It will only take a few minutes to fill out the request form.
-You will receive an email with instructions on how to make an appointment (no waiting in line) at a location convenient to you and have the fingerprints taken which are sent electronically to the Oregon State Police.
+You will receive an email with instructions on how to make an appointment (no waiting in line) at a location convenient to you.
+Once your fingerprints have been taken, they will be sent electronically to the Oregon State Police.

 Our vendor has several locations around the state (and nationally).
 You will receive email instructions on how to make an appointment at a location convenient for you.